BURGS-VT/containers-assignment/README.md

 This `Dockerfile` is using `nginx:latest` as the base image and then copies our `site-content` files on top of that.

-Before building this container image, we need to populate our `site-content` directory with our static website (you can edit the website I have already provided or copy in your own website files) and make sure the directory has the proper permissions where it can be copied over.
+Before building this container image, we need to populate our `site-content` directory with our static website (edit the `index.html` file to use your pid) and make sure the directory has the proper permissions where it can be copied over.

 - Populate `site-content/index.html` with your website homepage and copy any other website files into that directory
 - Use `chmod` to ensure the directory has proper permissions